 Check the Tide Table

 You need to know whether the tides are high or low, coming in or coming out, at every stop along an Oregon Coast beach.
-Not only is it essential knowledge for safety, it will also make a difference in the nature of your particular beach experience.
+Not only is it essential knowledge for safety, but it will also make a difference in the nature of your particular beach experience.
 You can print out a copy of the appropriate tide table on the web; be sure to keep it with you.
-Find out more about tides and tide tables at:

 The Oregon Coast is rugged, wet, and windy.
 Flip flops and tank tops are not recommended attire.
 As is appropriate throughout the Northwest, dressing in layers is your best bet.

-A hooded jacket or sweatshirt will keep you warm and cozy.
-Even in the height of summer the Oregon Coast can have a chilly wind.
+- Hoodies - A hooded jacket or sweatshirt will keep you warm and cozy.
+Even in the height of summer, the Oregon Coast can have a chilly wind.
 A hat will not do the job - it doesn't cover your ears and the wind will probably blow it off anyway.
 A hoody is just the thing to keep your ears - and the rest of you - all toasty.

 Other Recommended Gear